-Effective for calendar year 2021 and every year thereafter: By December 15 (the first year being 2020) of each year, employees may make an irrevocable election to cash out up to forty (40) hours of vacation leave which will be earned in the following calendar year, provided that at the time of the cash out, the employee has minimum of 240 hours of accrued vacation leave.
+By December 15 of each year, employees may make an irrevocable election to cash out up to forty (40) hours of vacation leave which will be earned in the following calendar year, provided that at the time of the cash out, the employee has minimum of 240 hours of accrued vacation leave.

-The employee will be paid for the vacation hours (up to a maximum of forty (40) hours) they irrevocably elected to cash out on the first pay day in January (the first year being 2022).
+The employee will be paid for the vacation hours (up to a maximum of forty (40) hours) they irrevocably elected to cash out on the first pay day in January.